 A Citizens' Agricultural Policy

-A more holistic approach
+A joined-up approach

 A greener and healthier policy